-Although no official statistics exist, it is thought that 65 percent of Yemenis are Sunni Muslim and 35 percent are Shia Muslims belonging to the Zaidi order.Christians, Jews, Baha’is, and Hindus together make up less than one percent of the population.
+Despite no official statistics existing, it is thought that 65% of Yemenis are Sunni Muslim and 35% are Shia Muslims, (belonging to the Zaidi order).Christians, Jews, Baha’is, and Hindus together make up less than 1% percent of the population.
 Yemen’s legal system is based on both Islamic sharia law and a secular civil code.
-Freedom of thought is protected by the constitution, but proselytising to Muslims is illegal, and conversion from Islam is officially a capital offence.
+Freedom of thought is protected by the constitution, but sharing faith with Muslims is illegal, and conversion from Islam is officially a capital offence.

 Saana, Yemen’s capital, is one of the oldest continuously-inhabited cities in the world.
 Yemen was ruled by the Ottomans in the 1500s and again from the mid-nineteenth century.
 The southern city of Aden came under British rule in 1839.

 After becoming independent in 1918, North Yemen was ruled by feudal leaders until 1962, when army leaders took control.
 In 1967, the last British troops left the south, which adopted a Communist-oriented government.
 North and South Yemen were unified as the Republic of Yemen in 1990, but civil unrest and armed conflict between the two continued with various foreign militants intervening.